davidgiven/fluxengine/README.md

 which means there's only 166ms of data on one per track rather than 200ms;
 if you try to write a 3.5" format disk onto one it probably won't work.

+**Q.** Is this like KryoFlux?
+Do you support KryoFlux stream files?

+**A.** It's very like KryoFlux, although much simpler.
+Yes, FluxEngine can read from KryoFlux stream files (but not write to them yet; nobody's asked).
+FluxEngine doesn't capture all the data that KryoFlux does, like index markers.

 **Q.** That's awesome!
 What formats does it support?

 **A.** I'm glad you asked the question.
 Not a lot, currently.